List of former WWE personnel (A–C)

-WWE is a sports entertainment company based in Stamford, Connecticut.
+WWE is a professional wrestling company based in Stamford, Connecticut.
 Former employees (family name letters A-C) in WWE consist of professional wrestlers, managers, play-by-play and color commentators, announcers, interviewers, referees, trainers, script writers, executives and board of directors.
 WWE talents' contracts range from developmental contracts to multi-year deals.
 They primarily appeared on WWE television programming, pay-per-views, and live events, and talent with developmental contracts appeared at NXT (formerly Florida Championship Wrestling), or they appeared at WWE's former training facilities: Deep South Wrestling, Heartland Wrestling Association, International Wrestling Association, Memphis Championship Wrestling or Ohio Valley Wrestling.
 When talent is released of their contract, it could be for a budget cut, the individual asking for their release, for personal reasons, time off from an injury or retirement.
-In some cases, talent has died while they were contracted, such as Brian Pillman, Owen Hart, Eddie Guerrero and Chris Benoit.
+In some cases, talent has died while they were contracted, such as Brian Pillman, Owen Hart, Eddie Guerrero, Chris Benoit and Bray Wyatt.
 Those who made appearances without a contract and those who were released but are currently employed are not included.